This post may contain affiliate links which help support Girls Can Grill.

 - Short Ribs

-The ribs on a cow are located in three different primal muscle sections – the rib, chuck and plate.
+The various types of beef ribs on a cow are located in three different primal muscle sections – the rib, chuck and plate.

 Because the meat marbling in each of these primals varies, some are a bit richer than others.
 They all cook best when smoked or barbecued for a long period of time to break down the connective tissue.

 When the ribs are butchered, they are classified by different numbers.
-From within these cuts, butchers break them down even more into cuts like English cut, Flanken cut, rib fingers and boneless ribs.
+From within these cuts, butchers break beef rib cuts down even more into cuts like English cut, Flanken ribs, rib fingers and boneless ribs.

 What gets confusing is that a lot of the packaging in the grocery store will say “short ribs,” so it may be unclear exactly what you’re getting.